New Student Checklist

 Welcome to Nova Scotia, Canada!

 The moment you have been waiting for is finally here!
 Your plane has landed at Halifax Stanfield International Airport and you can't wait to get to your new home.
-Once you have made your way through Canadian Immigrations and Customs (where you will get your study permit).
+Once you have made your way through Canadian Immigrations and Customs (where you will get your study permit), you will need to know how to get to Campus.

 WHAT YOU NEED TO DO AT THE AIRPORT